marcelauliano/MitoHiFi/README.md

 --------------------------------------

-MitoHiFi circularises, cuts and annotate mitogenome from contigs assembled with PacBio HiFi reads and softwares such as HiCanu or Hifiasm.
+<b>MitoHiFi</b> circularises, cuts and annotates the mitogenome from contigs assembled with PacBio HiFi reads and softwares such as HiCanu or Hifiasm.

 The dissemination of PacBio HiFi reads makes the assembly of high-quality mitogenome straigh forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redandantly resulting in a continuos multiple-copies mitogenome-contig.
 This pipeline was developed to finalize the assembly and annotation of the mitogenome by: